Gallery-of-Kaeon/Philosophers-Stone/Philosopher's Stone/Documentation/Philosopher's Stone.md

 using one-way connections that may either be public or private.
 Two stones that both have a one-way connection to the other are said to have a mutual connection.

-Once connected, stones can communicate with other stones in the atlas by sending out packets across the graph using the "call" function.
+Once connected, stones can communicate with other stones in the atlas by sending out packets across the graph using the call function.
 When a packet is received,
-a stone can process it using its unique "on call" function.
+a stone can process it using its unique on call function.

 ### Call Function